 How does the taste of meatless options compare to the real thing?

 While all of these meatless meat options have branded their products very well, we were still a bit skeptical.
 Is it possible that a meatless hamburger can compare to a lean ground-beef burger?
 We decided the only way to determine this was to try them ourselves.
 The D2D team took a field trip to Whole Foods and bought an assortment of meatless products.
 We report, that overall, prepackaged meatless meat fell short of the real thing.
 Depending upon the cooking process, the meatless burgers did not elicit the same positive response that a cheeseburger typically does from our hungry families at dinner.

 Mintel’s research found that while consumers are willing to give it a try, about 45% of “meatless” consumers think that the meat-substitute is overly processed and/or too high in sodium.
 Roughly 72% of all global consumers are interested in what the meatless meat is made of— whether it is corn, soy, wheat, or vegetables and what other ingredients have been added to it.

 The Future of Meat: Cultured Meat

-Two companies are spearheading this innovative movement and working to get cultured meat to our dinner plates:
+Two companies are working to get cultured meat to our dinner plates:

-They are developing the process of taking true meat cells from a cow, hog, or chicken and feeding them the nutrients they need to grow into meat.
+Memphis Meats is developing the process of taking true meat cells from a cow, hog, or chicken and feeding them the nutrients they need to grow into the meat.
 It is not an easy process and has taken months to bring the cost down from tens of thousands to just a few thousand…per meatball!
 The majority of this cost is from the manpower needed to “babysit” and harvest the cells that grow and discard the cells that stagnate.

 The Bottom Line: